HYWIN WEALTH LLP

 Capital Requirements Directive Pillar 3 Disclosure

-The Pillar 3 disclosure of Hywin Wealth LLP (Hywin Wealth) as at 31 March 2017 is set out below as required by the Financial Conduct Authority’s (FCA) Prudential Sourcebook for Banks, Building Societies and Investment Firms” (BIPRU) specifically BIPRU 11.3.3 R. Hywin Wealth became authorised by the Financial Services Authority on 1 July 2011.
-The data contained within this disclosure covers the period from 1 April 2017 to the financial year end.
+The Pillar 3 disclosure of Hywin Wealth LLP (Hywin Wealth) is set out below as required by the Financial Conduct Authority’s (FCA) Handbook.
+Hywin Wealth (“the Firm”) became authorised by the Financial Services Authority on 1 July 2011.
+The data contained within this disclosure covers the period from 1 April 2018 to the financial year end.
 Hywin Wealth will be making Pillar 3 disclosures annually.
 The disclosures will be as at the Accounting Reference Date (“ARD”) which is 31 March.
 However, where there is a material change Hywin Wealth will make interim Pillar 3 disclosures.
 This disclosure is an annual disclosure.
-The accuracy of the Pillar 3 disclosures is the responsibility of and have been reviewed by the Management Committee.
+The accuracy of the Pillar 3 disclosures is the responsibility of and have been reviewed by the Board.
 The disclosures are not subject to audit except where they are equivalent to those prepared under accounting requirements for inclusion in the financial statements.
 The FCA framework consists of three ‘Pillars’:

 The rules in BIPRU 11 set out the provision for Pillar 3 disclosure.
 The disclosure of this document meets our obligation with respect to Pillar 3.
 We are permitted to omit required disclosures if we believe that the information is immaterial such that omission would be unlikely to change or influence the decision of a reader relying on that information.
 In addition, we may omit required disclosures where we believe that the information is regarded as proprietary or confidential.
 In our view, proprietary information is that which, if it were shared, would undermine our competitive position.
 Information is considered to be confidential where there are obligations binding us to confidentiality with our customers, suppliers and counterparties.
 We have made no omissions on the grounds that it is immaterial, proprietary or confidential.